httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    8. Consume the first character of input_string; if it is not COMMA, fail parsing.
    9. Discard any leading OWS from input_string.
    0. If input_string is empty, fail parsing.
-3. No structured data has been found; fail parsing.
+3. No structured data has been found; return dictionary (which is empty).

 ### Parsing a Key from Text {#parse-key}